 What to Look for in Puppy Pads

-Disposable Versus Washable
+Disposable vs. Washable

 How many puppy pads should I put down at once?

 You usually only need to put down one puppy pad at a time.
 Good-quality puppy pads are waterproof on the bottom and absorbent enough to last two to three uses before you need to toss them.
-If you have a very large puppy or if your puppy is routinely missing the pad, you might try putting down multiple pads, and slightly overlapping the edges to create a larger surface area for your pup.
+If you have a very large puppy or if your puppy is routinely missing the pad, you might try putting down multiple pads and slightly overlapping the edges to create a larger surface area for your pup.

 How long should you use puppy pads for?

-But some people use puppy pads forever, and often use them in combination with a litter box or puppy pad holder.
-Long-term puppy pad use is ideal for very small dogs, for pet owners living in places with temperature or weather extremes, or for pet owners who live in high-rise apartment buildings or otherwise have difficulty bringing their dog to go outside to potty.
+But some people use puppy pads forever and often use them in combination with a litter box or puppy pad holder.
+Long-term puppy pad use is ideal for very small dogs, for pet owners living in places with temperature or weather extremes, or for pet owners who live in high-rise apartment buildings or otherwise have difficulty bringing their dog outside to potty.

 Do puppy pads work for cats?

 Most cats prefer to use a litter box and cat litter to go to the bathroom, but puppy pads can work for cats, too.
-For cats that routinely “miss” the box, pee pads are excellent to use under and around the litter box, to keep pee off your floor.
-Puppy pads can also be used in lieu of litter, either in the box, flat on the ground or in a pee pad holder.
+For cats that routinely “miss” the box, pee pads are excellent to use under and around the litter box to keep pee off your floor.
+Puppy pads can also be used in lieu of litter, either in the box, flat on the ground, or in a pee pad holder.
 Puppy pads may be helpful for cats that start refusing the box and instead pee on rugs, clothing, or towels.